JACoW-org/docs-ECRIS/docs/General/submission.md

 ## Optional fields

-The instructions above cover a generic IPAC.
+The instructions above cover a generic ECRIS.
 However, any specific edition can request to enter additional data by way of additional fields at the bottom of the submission form.
 Please refer to the particular instructions for the specific event.

 ## Creating JACoW profiles for new authors